hapax/hapax.github.io/outreach.md

   intro to network planning and soap bubbles.
 I also touch on complexity theory, physics, curvature, tessellations, time travel and climate change.
 - [*A hacker's guide to the Chandrasekhar limit*](https://hapax.github.io/physics/hacks/chandra/) (2020).
-A long blog post to how big a white dwarf (or a box of electrons) can get before it turns into a black hole.
+A long blog post on how big a white dwarf (or a box of electrons) can get before it turns into a black hole.
 - *The hacker's guide to physics* (2020).
 A
   [blog post](https://hapax.github.io/physics/teaching/hacks/napkin-hacks/)